-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 40:346 (February 2014), amended LR 42:419 (March 2016).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 40:346 (February 2014), amended LR 42:419 (March 2016), LR 48:2349 (September 2022).

-A. The following minimum information shall be submitted in a permit application.
+A. The following minimum information shall be required for each permit application.
 The applicant shall also refer to the appropriate application form for any additional information that may be required.